Skoparov/pack_alg/README.md

 template<typename pack, typename type_predicate>
 using transform_t = typename transform<pack, type_predicate>::type;
 ```
-Transform the types in the type pack into types yielded by the type predicate.
+Transforms the types in the type pack into types yielded by the type predicate.
 Placeholders can be used to specialize template type predicates.
 The predicate will be specialized by each type in the pack, so it should not have more that one placeholder.
 The algorightm supports predicate nesting: